Impact of Negative Customer Service on Business

 - When asking consumers what impacts their level of trust with a company, offering excellent customer service is ranked number one.
 (Zendesk)

 In accounts receivable, building and maintaining consumer trust is essential to a good reputation.
 Do you make it easy for customers to voice their concerns and opinions?
 Do you teach validating statements and conversational intelligence to your call center staff?
 If you work hard to strengthen focus on providing good customer service, you can build trust and consumer relationships.

 Customer experience is the future of business.
 If your agency can't keep up, revenue will decrease, complaints and call escalations will rise, and clients will go elsewhere.

 Take a hard look at your company's current processes, make the necessary adjustments, and you'll see success.

-Join the over 1,000 people who receive weekly consumer and digital engagement tips.
+Receive weekly consumer and digital engagement tips.
 Subscribe to the PDCflow blog: